 Another benefit you stand to gain if you reduce your cosmetics product price a bit (for a while) is that it will speed up sales of your products which will in turn not allow your cosmetics products to spoil or expire on your shelves.

-You can start just the way you are and after some time when the business starts making good profits, go ahead and register the business.
+You can start your cosmetics business just the way you are and after some time when the business starts making good profits, go ahead and register the business.

 The main thing here is to start and focus on selling.